 People tend to neglect this often, but keeping your laptop’s drivers up-to-date is important for proper functionality.
 Every component in your laptop comes with its own software, which ensures that your laptop can support modern applications.
 For gaming, your laptop’s GPU and CPU drivers are crucial.

-If a certain video-game’s causing issues, there’s a chance that your laptop’s drivers haven’t been updated to support it yet.
+If a certain video game is causing issues, there’s a chance that your laptop’s drivers haven’t been updated to support it yet.
 For this, you can go to your laptop manufacturer’s website and install the drivers that the hardware is compatible with.
 For instance, if your laptop has an NVIDIA GPU, go to NVIDIA’s website to download the required drivers.

 Similarly, you can also update your laptop’s motherboard’s BIOS.
 However, we do recommend that you do this only if your motherboard’s drivers are extremely dated (you can check the driver version from Windows’ Device Manager).
-Again, you should be able to find the BIOS update from your laptop’s motherboard’s manufacturer’s website.
+Again, you should be able to find the BIOS update on your laptop’s motherboard manufacturer’s website.

 USE AN OPTIMIZATION SOFTWARE:

 If you’ve been gaming for a while, you’re probably no stranger to optimization software.
 Essentially, these applications enhance your computer’s performance by disabling background applications, removing junk files, and prioritizing the game over everything else.
 The optimization software is not complicated to operate and enhances your laptop’s performance with only one press of a button.
 If you’re looking for optimization software, we recommend Razer Cortex from, none other than, Razer.
 It allows you to free your computer’s RAM and even removes any junk files from the system.

 While the above-mentioned procedures do not ensure you an astonishing experience with your decade-old laptop, they are beneficial for your laptop’s frictionless performance.
 I hope this article assisted you in optimizing your computer’s functionality for gaming.
 If you want to